Overview

 Change week: go

-must between 0 to 14 inclusive.
+Go to the specified week WEEK_NUMBER.
+The WEEK_NUMBER must between 0 to 14 inclusive.
 The default week is week 0 and

 would be shown every time the application is launched.